A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Background

 \subsubsection{Super-resolution}

-Super-resolution is the task of transforming a low-resolution image into a high-resolution image.
-The practicality of super-resolution models has been demonstrated in real-world applications such as security~\cite{10.1007/978-3-319-41778-3_18} and medical image processing~\cite{8129798, 7095900}.
-Moreover, a super-resolution model can be combined with other algorithms or models to enhance the performance of different computer vision tasks~\cite{wang2021deep, dai2016image}, such as object detection \cite{He2017Mask-RCNN} and pose estimation \cite{zhang2014facial}.
-Similar to image segmentation tasks, the deep perceptual loss has been widely adopted to train super-resolution models~\cite{johnson2016perceptual, rad2019targeted}, including in important medical applications~\cite{yang2018low}.
+Super-resolution is the task of transforming a low-resolution image into a high-resolution image~\cite{wang2021deep}.
+The practicality of super-resolution models has been demonstrated in real-world applications such as security~\cite{rasti2016convolutional} and medical image processing~\cite{greenspan2009superresolution, saji2015superresolution}.
+Deep perceptual loss has been widely adopted to train super-resolution models~\cite{johnson2016perceptual, yang2018low, rad2019targeted}.

-\subsubsection{Image segmentation}
+\subsubsection{Image Segmentation}

 Image segmentation involves dividing an image into different segments representing classes or instances at the pixel level.
 Each pixel in the image is assigned a class or instance, and the resulting segmentation model output is a 2D lattice that can be interpreted as an image.
-Deep perceptual loss has been used to train segmentation models in applications such as delineating roads in aerial images, locating cracks in roads identifying the edges of cells in microscope images ~\cite{mosinska2018beyond}, and segmenting medical images~\cite{chai2020perceptual}.
+Deep perceptual loss has been used to train segmentation models in applications such as delineating roads in aerial images, locating cracks in roads, identifying the edges of cells in microscope images~\cite{mosinska2018beyond}, and segmenting medical images~\cite{chai2020perceptual}.